 - Sag in the roof line

-Certain design features of your roof can contribute to these issues.
-Dormers and valleys, chimneys, overhanging trees, minimal sloping and rough roofing material can result in excessive snow and ice accumulation.
+Certain design features of your roof can result in excessive snow and ice accumulation.
+Dormers and valleys, chimneys, overhanging trees, minimal sloping and rough roofing material will cause snow to gather and pile up.

 From the ground you may be able to remove excess snow using a snow rake, but great care must be taken.
 The snow is heavy and can easily cause injury.
 Give serious thought to using a snow removal company that carries insurance in case of a mishap.